DeclanChidlow/vale.rocks/src/posts/css-reset.md

 `-webkit-font-smoothing` is a [very specific fix to the way macOS renders fonts](https://dbushell.com/2024/11/05/webkit-font-smoothing/).
 Adding it stops type from appearing thicker than it should on macOS.

 Hanging punctuation just looks better.
 At time of writing no browsers support it, but they will one day, and I'll be ready.

+`block-size` is set to compliment the `min-block-size` on the body:

 ```css
 body {